 Breast augmentation can be performed with a general anesthesia, so you'll sleep through the entire operation.
-Some surgeons may use a local anesthesia, combined with a sedative to make you drowsy, so you'll be relaxed but awake, and may feel some discomfort.

 The method of inserting and positioning your implant will depend on your anatomy and your surgeon's recommendation.
 The incision can be made either in the crease where the breast meets the chest, around the areola (the dark skin surrounding the nipple), or in the armpit.
 In addition, a saline implant may be placed through an incision at the navel.
 Every effort will be made to assure that the incision is placed so resulting scars will be as inconspicuous as possible.